Michael Doyle (footballer, born 1991): Greenock Morton

 In May 2016, Doyle signed for Championship club Greenock Morton and although he extended his contract with the Greenock club for a further year, Doyle was then released in the close season of 2018, having featured in 64 league matches and scoring one goal.

 Queen of the South

 On 13 July 2018, Doyle signed a one-year contract with Dumfries club Queen of the South after featuring in two pre-season friendly matches at Palmerston Park versus Livingston and Hearts respectively.

 Falkirk

 On 21 June 2019, Doyle signed a two-year contract with Scottish League One club Falkirk.

 Queen's Park

 On 28 July 2020, Doyle signed for Queen's Park.

 Hamilton Academical

 In July 2022 Doyle moved to Hamilton Academical.

 In February 2023, Doyle joined Alloa Athletic on loan.
 He was released by Hamilton at the end of the season.

 Cove Rangers

 After several months out with an injury sustained as a trialist, Doyle signed with Cove Rangers in October 2023.
+He spent two-and-a-half seasons with the club, which included playing every minute of their 2024/25 campaign.

+Dumbarton

+Doyle signed for Scottish League Two side Dumbarton on deadline day in February 2026 and was appointed club captain in the summer of 2026 following Mark Durnan's departure.